thebenign/flac2opus-ffmpeg/README.md

 > [!Note]
 > Be sure to install Termux from F-Droid or Github.
 The Google Play Store version is very old and will not work.
 If you have this version, you must uninstall it and install the F-Droid or Github version.

-Run this command to install:
+Copy and paste this command into Termux to install depencies and flac2opus:
 ```bash
 bash <(curl -s https://raw.githubusercontent.com/thebenign/termux-flac2opus/refs/heads/main/termux-install.sh)
 ```